Great Fire of 1805

-The motto of the city, Speramus meliora; resurget cineribus ('We hope for better things; it will rise from the ashes'), was written after this fire.
+The motto of the city of Detroit, Speramus meliora; resurget cineribus ('We hope for better things; it will rise from the ashes'), was written by Father Gabriel Richard after the fire.

 Development of the fire

 The fire started on the morning of June 11, 1805.
-It is presumed that it started in or in the immediate vicinity of the stables of John Harvey, a local baker.
+It is presumed that it started in or in the immediate vicinity of the stables of John Harvey (17??–1825), a local baker.
 One of the first buildings that were set alight was a nearby barn, from which the flames were able to easily spread to other flammable wooden structures.
 The city at the time was nowhere near its current size, being the home to only about 600 people, thus the settlement lacked adequate firefighting equipment, mainly relying on bucket brigades.

 While there were no casualties from the disaster, the whole city was razed to the ground, leaving only Fort Lernoult, an old British fort on a hill above the city, and a warehouse near the river.